ncp38/cs241-f24/projects/proj1/index.md

 This function grows very quickly, so quickly, in fact, that computing the factorial of any integer past about 25 quickly exceeds the capacity of a regular `long` integer in Java.
 You will use the LargeInt class to compute the factorials of all integers between 0 and 100.

-First, go to LargeIntDemo.java, and write a (static) function called `LargeInt factorial(LargeInt li)` that computes the factorial of the LargeInt parameter `li` and returns it.
+First, go to LargeIntDemo.java, and **write** a **(static) function called `LargeInt factorial(LargeInt li)` that computes the factorial of the LargeInt parameter `li` and returns it**.
 Then, in `main()`, write a loop to print out the factorials of 0 through 100, **along with the number of digits in each factorial** (this last part is good for testing/debugging).

-Hint: do not try to write this function recursively, because you will need a subtraction method for LargeInts and you don't have one!
+Hint: I do not recommend trying to write this function recursively, because you will need a subtraction method for LargeInts and you don't have one!

 ## Output
 Your output should match mine: